adaptive-intelligent-robotics/QDax/README.md

 - CVT MAP-Elites
 - Policy Gradient Assisted MAP-Elites

-### Tasks and environments
-- Brax environments with wrappers to access feet contact and xy position of the agent in the environment.
-- AntTrap
-- AntMaze
-- PointMaze

 ## QDax flexibility

 QDax has been designed to be flexible so it's easy for anyone to extend it.
 For instance, MAP-Elites is designed to work with many different components: a user can hence create a new emitter and pass it to the MAPElites class without having to re-implement everything.